Basantakhadka/Basantakhadka.github.io/README.md

     HTML – Structure the content
     CSS – Styling and responsiveness
     JavaScript – Interactivity and animations
+    Basantakhadka.github.io
 How to Use -->

     Clone or download the repository.
     Open index.html in your browser.
     Explore my projects, skills, and contact section!

+OR
+copy the link "Basantakhadka.github.io" and open in new Tab.